elastic/apm-server/testing/benchmark/README.md

 ### Set APM index shards

-By default, the APM indices shiop with `number_of_shards` set to `1`.
+By default, the APM indices ship with `number_of_shards` set to `1`.
 To override this behavior, you can modify the `apm_shards` variable and individually set the setting for each of the component templates.
 See an example of how to do that in `terraform.tfvars.example`.